SpectroCoin/WordPress-WooCommerce-Bitcoin-Payment-Gateway-Plugin/README.md

 **CONFIGURATION**

 1. Activate the plugin through the WooCommerce -> Settings -> Checkout -> SpectroCoin
-2. Enter your Merchant Id, Application Id
+2. Enter your Merchant ID and Project ID

 **INFORMATION**